egiberne/Remove-Calendar-Events/README.md

     - Cmdlet script :

 * Who is it for ?
-    - IT Support
-    - Power User
+    - Regular User

  * Why to use it ?
-    - Make your IT life easier
+    - Fix Outlook perf

  * When to use it ?
-    - When you want save time
+    - When you know the events you have to delete and do not have access to Exchange server or a Windows device.

  <p align="right">(<a href="#readme-top">back to top</a>)</p>